Public reaction

 "As a community what can we do about this?

 Basingstoke Council had also been asked if they had consulted with users, cycling clubs or national bodies, but it seems not.
-Comparisons have also been made with a recent pump track in Newbury which is very much wider and has gained much critical acclaim.
-However the costs there were much higher.
+This is a major oversight and very disappointing.
+Sending letters to a few nearby residents is not consultation.

-An asphalt surface has been laid on top of the existing dirt track to provide a smoother and safer facility for the users.
-Although the surface is now less rough, in places it seems quite narrow though it widens out on the turns.
+Although the surface is now less rough, in places it is quite narrow though it widens out on the turns.

 Next stage?

-It had been suggested that a launch event might have been held at Whitchurch similar to a SkateFest held some years back which was extremely popular.
-However the negative publicity has currently deferred that idea and an official response is awaited from Basingstoke and Deane on the recent complaints, with a meeting with officers arranged.
-It is good to have a local councillor now involved in this.
+However the negative publicity has currently deferred that idea and an official response, and action, is awaited from Basingstoke and Deane on the recent concerns.
+It is also good to have a local councillor now involved in this.